-Version 2

-Modified Released January 28, 2022

-February 22, 2022 - Added the 2020 Model Year and corrected Step #1 in the Procedure.
+Version 3 Modified Released January 28, 2022 Revised February 22, 2022 - Added the 2020 Model Year and corrected Step #1 in the Procedure.
+Revised February 13, 2024 - Added 2023-2024 Model Years and Additional Options (RPOs) to table.

 GM bulletins are intended for use by professional technicians, NOT a "do-it-yourselfer".
 They are written to inform these technicians of conditions that may occur on some vehicles, or to provide information that could assist in the proper service of a vehicle.
 Properly trained technicians have the equipment, tools, safety instructions, and know-how to do a job properly and safely.
 If a condition is described, DO NOT assume that the bulletin applies to your vehicle, or that your vehicle will have that condition.
 See your GM dealer for information on whether your vehicle may benefit from the information.